hazelcast/hazelcast-reference-manual/src/JCache-QuickExample.md

 `javax.cache.Caching::
 getCachingManager` which automatically picks up Hazelcast as the underlying JCache implementation, if available in the classpath.
-This way, the Hazelcast implementation of a `CachingProvider` will automatically start a new Hazelcast node or client (depending on the chosen provider type) and pick up the configuration from either the command line parameter or from the classpath.
+This way, the Hazelcast implementation of a `CachingProvider` will automatically start a new Hazelcast member or client (depending on the chosen provider type) and pick up the configuration from either the command line parameter or from the classpath.
 We will show how to use an existing `HazelcastInstance` later in this chapter, for now we keep it simple.

 #### Setting up the JCache Entry Point